-Whichever way you have fruits, their daily intake is crucial for your healthy growth.
-According to their variety of colors, shapes, and flavors, fruits can be further classified as follows:
+Whichever way you consume fruit, their daily intake is crucial for your healthy growth.
+According to their variety of colors, shapes, and flavors, fruits are classified as follows:

-All of these fruits are notably packed with vitamin C which helps boosts the immune system and keep you fresh and young.
-These juicy fruits are also an excellent source of fiber and potassium.
+All of these fruits are notably packed with vitamin C which helps boosts the immune system and they are also an excellent source of fiber and potassium.

 Ever wondered why peaches, mangoes, lychee, plums, cherries, and nectarines are known as stone fruits?
 That’s because they all have a stone in them which is called a “pit”.
 All of them come with an edible outer shell, tasty flavor, and impeccable health benefits.